StefanoRatto/ratste/README.md

 ## Encoding and obfuscation

 By design, `base64` encoding of all communications between client and server has been preferred over encryption.
-Communication occours over raw network sockets.
+Communication occours over raw TCP sockets.

 ## Licensing